shakerin/pyland/Project Status and Plan.md

 * FileToTemplate class is same as TemplateInfo except, it reads the frame string from a file,
 * TemplateLibrary class is the place where frame objects are created for all frame strings,
 * frame objects from TemplateLibrary class can be utilized to generate text or execute accessible system commands,
+* Finalize a structure that can be used for generating texts

 ## Next Step
-* Finalize a structure that can be used for generating texts and execute commands easily from users perspective,
+* execute commands easily from users perspective,

 ## Common Terms